giantswarm/docs/src/content/reference/gsctl/_index.md

   <pre><code class="language-nohighlight">scoop update gsctl</code></pre>

-  <p>To install without scoop, download the latest release <a href="https://github.com/giantswarm/gsctl/releases">from GitHub</a>, unpack the binary and move it to location covered by your `PATH` environment variable.</p>
+  <p>To install without scoop, download the latest release <a href="https://github.com/giantswarm/gsctl/releases">from GitHub</a>, unpack the binary and move it to a location covered by your `PATH` environment variable.</p>
 </div>
 </div>